Are you ready to show off your genealogy research in a book? Well, then here are 5 more points showing you how to make a family history book.

 By researching my ancestors more and discovering why they made the decisions that they made I became more connected with them.

 And as a result, I wanted to learn more.

 10. Adding An Index And Source Citations

-If you have written a lengthy account on your ancestor then you will need to include an index.
+Any lengthy account on your ancestor will need to include an index.

-By doing so you will be able to find where to add to if you come across any new information during your research.
+By doing so you can find where to add to if you come across any new information during your research.